CEED/libCEED/examples/fluids/README.md

 The geometric factors and coordinate transformations required for the integration of the weak form are described in the file [`common.h`](common.h)

+## libCEED: Shallow-water Example

+This section provides a description of the shallow-water example for the libCEED library, based on PETSc.

+This solver computes the solution to the shallow-water equations on a cubed-sphere (i.e., a tensor-product discrete sphere, obtained by projecting a cube inscribed in a sphere onto the surface of the sphere).

+The main shallow-water solver for libCEED is defined in [`shallowwater.c`](shallowwater.c).

+Build by using

+`make`

+and run with

+`./shallowwater`